-ACT offers majors in Acting/Performance, Audio/Video, Creative Writing, Dance and Theater Production.
+ACT offers majors in Acting/Vocal Performance, Audio/Video Production, Creative Writing, Dance and Theater Production.

 While ACT does not offer a Visual Art or Music major, there are classes where students can use and improve on Visual Art and Music skills.
 These courses include Drawing for Stage, Costume Art, Photoshop, Stop Animation, Beginning Singing, Performance Singing, A Capella, Music Theory, Keyboarding and Guitar.
 ACT also offers after-school Visual Arts and A Capella Clubs for those students who wish to further explore these areas of interest.

 Yes, ACT requires students to select one performing arts area to major in, however, many performing arts classes are open to all students, encouraging exploration in majors other than their own.
 A select number of classes are occasionally restricted by major due to high enrollment.